genereese/togo/README.md

 Who might find Togo useful?
 * A sysadmin who has a script or group of scripts he wants to add to a yum repository
+* Python (or other language) developers who want to package their modules into an RPM
 * A developer who has pre-compiled binaries he wants to package up and install on several systems
 * Anyone who wants to keep track of everything on their system(s) with RPM